ParisNeo/ollama_proxy_server/README.md

 ### So, Why Do You Still Need This?

 Ollama Proxy Fortress is **more than just a patch**.
-It's a permanent solution that unleashes a suite of powerful features that core Ollama doesn't provide:
+It's a permanent solution that unleashes a suite of powerful, enterprise-grade features that core Ollama doesn't provide:

+*   🛡️ **Rock-Solid Security:**
+    *   **API Key Authentication:** Eliminate anonymous access entirely.
+    *   **One-Click HTTPS/SSL:** Encrypt all traffic with easy certificate uploads or path-based configuration.
+    *   **IP Filtering:** Create granular allow/deny lists to control exactly which machines can connect.
+    *   **Rate Limiting & Brute-Force Protection:** Prevent abuse and secure your admin login (powered by Redis).

+*   🚀 **High-Performance Engine:**
+    *   **Intelligent Load Balancing:** Distribute requests across multiple Ollama servers for maximum speed and high availability.
+    *   **Smart Model Routing:** Automatically sends requests only to servers that have the specific model available, preventing failed requests and saving compute resources.
+    *   **Automatic Retries:** The proxy resiliently handles temporary server hiccups with an exponential backoff strategy, making your AI services more reliable.

+*   📊 **Mission Control Dashboard:**
-*   🚀 **Hyper-Detailed Live Dashboard:** Go beyond `ollama ps`.
+    *   Go beyond `ollama ps`.
 Get a real-time, auto-updating view of your proxy's health (CPU, Memory, Disk), see all active models across all servers, monitor the **live health of your load balancer**, and watch API rate-limit queues fill and reset in real-time.

+*   📈 **Comprehensive Analytics Suite:**
+    *   Don't just guess your usage—know it.
+Dive into beautiful, interactive charts for daily and hourly requests, model popularity, and server load.
+    *   With a single click, drill down into **per-user analytics** to understand individual usage patterns.
+All data is exportable to CSV or PNG.

-*   🎨 **Radical Theming Engine:** Why should your tools be boring?
+*   🎨 **Radical Theming Engine:**
+    *   Why should your tools be boring?
 Choose from over a dozen stunning UI themes to match your personal aesthetic.
 Whether you prefer a sleek **Material Design**, a futuristic **Cyberpunk** neon glow, a retro **CRT Terminal**, or a stark **Brutalist** look, you can make the interface truly yours.

-*   📈 **Comprehensive Analytics Suite:** Don't just guess your usage—know it.
-Dive into beautiful, interactive charts for daily and hourly requests, model popularity, and server load.
-Plus, with a single click, drill down into **per-user analytics** to understand individual usage patterns.
-All data is exportable.

-*   👤 **Granular User & API Key Management:** Effortlessly create and manage users.
+*   👤 **Granular User & API Key Management:**
+    *   Effortlessly create and manage users.
 The sortable user table gives you at-a-glance stats on key counts, total requests, and last activity.
-From there, manage individual API keys with per-key rate limits, and temporarily disable or re-enable keys on the fly.
+    *   From there, manage individual API keys with per-key rate limits, and temporarily disable or re-enable keys on the fly.

-*   🌐 **Multi-Server Management & Federation:** Centrally manage all your Ollama backend servers.
+*   🌐 **Multi-Server Management & Federation:**
+    *   Centrally manage all your Ollama backend servers.
 The proxy load-balances requests and provides a unified, federated view of all available models from all your instances combined.

-*   ✨ **Polished User Experience:** From a streamlined logo upload process to a rich, navigable Help page with a scroll-spying table of contents, every detail has been crafted to be intuitive and enjoyable to use.

-*   🚀 **Effortless 1-Click Setup:** No Docker, no `pip install`, no command-line wizardry required.
+*   ✨ **Effortless 1-Click Setup:**
+    *   No Docker, no `pip install`, no command-line wizardry required.
 Just download and run a single script.

+---

+## 🔒 Encrypt Everything with One-Click HTTPS/SSL

+Securing your AI traffic is now dead simple.
+In the **Settings -> HTTPS/SSL** menu, you have two easy options:

+1.  **Upload & Go (Easiest):** Simply upload your `key.pem` and `cert.pem` files directly through the UI.
+The server handles the rest, storing them securely on the server.
+2.  **Path-Based:** If your certificates are already on the server (e.g., managed by Certbot), just provide the full file paths.

+A server restart is required to apply changes, ensuring your connection is fully encrypted and secure from eavesdropping.

 ---